teen addiction rehab in Arizona

 Changes at home

 Some teens may leave drug paraphernalia lying around or coming home with a dent in the car that can’t be explained.
-Missing prescription medications and other drugs may also be a sign of drug addiction.
+Missing prescription medications and other drugs from the home may also be a sign of drug addiction.

 Being secretive

 Acting in a secretive manner that is out of the ordinary may be an indicator that your teen is using drugs.
-For example, locking the bedroom door more often or staying out later than allowed with friends.
+For example, locking the bedroom door more often or staying out later with friends than usual.

 Poor grades